Self Talk part 1

 With so many benefits one might wonder why we don’t learn about the use of self-talk at school!

 To Summarise this module

-We will explore all of these benefits as the self-talk programme goes on, however I hope you’ve come to realise what an incredibly strong tool self-talk can be.
+We will explore all of these benefits as the self-talk programme goes on, however, I hope you’ve come to realise how incredibly strong self-talk can be.

 We’ve started to examine the effect the everyday language you use can have on important outcomes in your life and in the following modules we’ll explore how you can make your self-talk work ‘for you’ rather than ‘against you’.